Hello fellow Terry County Farmers and Ranchers,

 Thank you for reading another edition of our monthly newsletter.
 We have several important dates we would like to share with you.

 We have a CRP general sign-up going on.
+Rena McNiel and the crew have been working hard to get offers ready for new and expiring CRP contracts as well as answer producers questions.
 If you wish to submit an offer for the CPR program please contact us for an appointment.
 Contract acreage that is set to expire September 30, 2020 may also be offered/bid.
-Producers who have expiring and recently expired CPR contracts should receive a letter in the mail.
+Producers who have expiring CPR contracts should received a letter in the mail.
 We ask those of you with a expiring contract to please let us know of your plans to submit an offer or plan not to submit.
-We have 245 contracts expiring and we do not want to miss anyone interested in offering land during this sign up period.
+We have 245 contracts expiring in 2020, we have talked to producers on all contracts except 12 contracts.
+We do not want to miss anyone interested in offering land during this sign up period.
+We would like to remind producers who are thinking about it to please let s know.
 The deadline to have all offers and supporting documents submitted is February 28, 2020.

 Producers are also reminded when they sign-up for 2019 & 2020 ARC/PLC to bring copies of their current and/or new cash leases as the county office needs a copy for the respective farm record.
-Deadline to sign-up for 2019 ARC/PLC is March 15, 2020.
+I post card was sent out by the National Office reminding producers our deadline to sign-up for 2019 ARC/PLC is March 15, 2020.
 Deadline to sign-up for 2020 ARC/PLC is June 30th, 2020.

 Upcoming Important Deadlines